 \subsection{Analysis}

-In order to understand the differences in performance among the proposed transition systems, we carry out an error analysis relative to utterance length and structural factors on the validation split of the \texttt{TOP} dataset. \paragraph{Utterance length} In Figures~\ref{fig:analysis}(a) and (b), we respectively show the EM and labeled bracketing F$_1$ scores obtained by each transition system on different utterance length cutoffs.
-It can be seen as the bottom-up algorithm achieves the higher EM accuracy on the shortest utterances ($\leq$ 5), but it suffers a substantial loss in accuracy on longer queries.
-Although it is less notable than in the bottom-up strategy, the top-down and in-order transition systems also show a clear drop in accuracy on longer utterances.
-This phenomenon is expected since shift-reduce parsers tend to suffer from \textit{error propagation}: \textit{i.e.,} earlier mistakes in the transition sequence will drive the parser through suboptimal state configurations that will result in further erroneous decisions in the future.
-Lastly, we can also highlight as the in-order approach outperforms the top-down baseline in all length cutoffs.
+To comprehend the variations in performance among the proposed transition systems, we conduct an error analysis focusing on utterance length and structural factors using the validation split of the \texttt{TOP} dataset.

+\paragraph{Utterance length} In Fig.~\ref{fig:analysis}(a) and (b), we present the EM and labeled bracketing F$_1$ scores achieved by each transition system across various utterance length cutoffs.
+It can be seen as the bottom-up algorithm yields higher EM accuracy for the shortest utterances ($\leq$ 5), but experiences a notable decline in accuracy for longer queries.
+While less pronounced than in the bottom-up strategy, both the in-order and top-down algorithms also exhibit a clear decrease in accuracy as utterance length increases.
+This outcome is anticipated as shift-reduce parsers are prone to \textit{error propagation}: earlier mistakes in the transition sequence can lead the parser into suboptimal state configurations, resulting in further erroneous decisions later on.
+Notably, the in-order approach consistently outperforms the top-down baseline across all length cutoffs.